 Planet-scape: a worldbuilding workshop

-This four-week course is ideal for writers of science fiction, fantasy, and historical fiction who want to add depth to a world or setting, or create a new world from scratch.
+This eight-week course is ideal for writers of science fiction, fantasy, and historical fiction who want to add depth to a world or setting, or create a new world from scratch.

-- Week one: The intersection of setting, plot & character
+- Weeks 1 & 2: The intersection of setting, plot & character

-- Week two: On the ground: landscapes & cityscapes
+- Weeks 3 & 4: On the ground: landscapes & cityscapes

 By the end of this course, you will have a solid foundation for your world or setting from which to launch an immersive, captivating novel.